...

 Next up, the Tyger Auto 16-in-1 is the smart budget pick.
 At $129, it packs more utility into a smaller footprint than anything else in this price range.
 It won’t outperform the Krazy Beaver in heavy recovery, but it gives new overlanders a competent shovel plus emergency tools at a lower price.
 As a result, it lives in my wife’s 4Runner as an all-in-one emergency tool.

 My recommendation: If your budget allows, carry two.
-I run the Krazy Beaver as my primary (mounted externally on my rack) and the DMOS Stealth as my backup (stowed inside the cabin).
+I run the Krazy Beaver as my primary (mounted externally on my rack) and the DMOS Compact Delta as my backup (stowed inside the cabin).
 Regardless of which you choose, any one of these three is a significant upgrade over a hardware store shovel, and all three are available on Amazon with Prime shipping.

 Our Top Picks on Amazon